mhluska/dotfiles/README.md

 # dotfiles

-Configuration files for Vim and whatnot
+Configuration files for Vim and whatnot.

+Make sure `curl` is installed first.
 Note: This will nuke your existing dotfiles.

 ```
 ./setup